timothyLeeXQ/Prediction-and-Inference-with-F1-Data/reports/documents/Predictive.md

 * Pit times
   - Dependent on rule changes e.g. refuelling
   - [Trend of declining pit times as teams refined pit operations](https://statathlon.com/analysis-of-the-pit-stop-strategy-in-f1/)
+  - Pit data only available after 2011
 * Driver total points - [Changes in the points system over the years make it difficult to compare points between past drivers with more recent ones.](https://en.wikipedia.org/wiki/Formula_One_racing)

 ### Outcome
-Out outcome variable is whether a driver comes in 2nd, or comes in any other position.
+Our outcome variable is whether a driver comes in 2nd, or comes in any other position.

 ### Iteration